azureknight7604/snake_arm9/README.md

 > [!WARNING]
 > If you have an existing savefile, be sure to backup that first by either renaming it or make a copy of it.
 This is so that you can go back to your original savefile after you're done messing around with the modified savefile provided here.

-2. Place your savefile in the same directory as your Nintendo DS ROMs (this is most likley the case, depending on the setup/emulator).
+2. Place your savefile that you've downloaded in the same directory as your Nintendo DS ROMs (this is most likley the case, depending on the setup/emulator).

 3. Rename your downloaded savefile the same as your Nintendo DS ROM filename.